 - water deer

-Muntjac and water deer were introduced to Britain from the Far East.
+Muntjac and water deer were introduced to Britain from East Asia.
 This book provides a comprehensive overview of their natural history and the management of their environmental impacts.

 The first section covers the natural history of both species including: breeding biology, deer in the field, colonisation of Britain, a detailed look at colonisation in a single county, methods for studying deer populations and a review of deer population numbers.
 The second section covers environmental impact: risk assessment, impact management, control of muntjac, effect of muntjac browsing and grazing, habitat recovery from muntjac impacts and a study on the impacts of water deer.
 The section concludes with an overview of management and monitoring.